Governors Ball Music Festival: 2019

 The ninth edition was held at Randall's Island Park in New York City from May 31-June 2, 2019.
 The Strokes, Florence + the Machine, Tyler, the Creator and Nas headlined the festival.

-On Sunday, there was a delayed opening at 6:30pm, and an evacuation around 9:30pm because of severe thunderstorms.
+On Sunday, there was a delayed opening at 6:30 pm, and an evacuation around 9:30 pm because of severe thunderstorms.
 This resulted in the majority of the day's acts being cancelled or shortened.

 2020 (cancelled)

-The tenth edition was to be held at Randall's Island Park in New York City from June 5–7, 2020, but was cancelled due to the ongoing COVID-19 pandemic.
+The tenth edition was to be held at Randall's Island Park in New York City from June 5–7, 2020, but was cancelled due to the COVID-19 pandemic.
 Tame Impala, Stevie Nicks, Miley Cyrus, Flume, Vampire Weekend, Ellie Goulding, Missy Elliott, Solange, Rüfüs Du Sol, and H.E.R. would have headlined the festival.

 2021

 The tenth edition was held at the parking lot area of Citi Field in the New York City borough of Queens from September 24 to 26, 2021.
-This is the first time since 2011 that the festival was not held at Randalls Island, as well as the first time the festival was held outside of its usual early June timeframe.
+This was the first time since 2012 that the festival was not held on Randall's Island, as well as the first time the festival was held outside of its usual early June time frame.
 Billie Eilish, A$AP Rocky, J Balvin and Post Malone headlined the festival.